 Valsartan was without grossly observable adverse effects at single oral doses up to 2000 mg/kg in rats and up to 1000 mg/kg in marmosets, except for salivation and diarrhea in the rat and vomiting in the marmoset at the highest dose (60 and 31 times, respectively, the maximum recommended human dose on a mg/m2basis).
 (Calculations assume an oral dose of 320 mg/day and a 60-kg patient.)

 Valsartan Tablets Description

-Valsartan USP is available as tablets for oral administration, containing 40 mg, 80 mg, 160 mg or 320 mg of valsartan.
+Valsartan Tablets USP are available for oral administration, containing 40 mg, 80 mg, 160 mg or 320 mg of valsartan.
 The inactive ingredients of the tablets are colloidal silicon dioxide, croscarmellose sodium, crospovidone, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, pregelatinized starch and titanium dioxide.
 In addition, the 40 mg tablet contains iron oxide yellow, 80 mg tablet contains iron oxide red, 160 mg tablet contains iron oxide red and iron oxide yellow, and 320 mg tablet contains iron oxide black, iron oxide red and iron oxide yellow.

 Valsartan Tablets - Clinical Pharmacology